Char Bar - Kansas City, Missouri

 Our first visit was just a month after Char Bar's opening and while the food was good, nothing struck us as great.
 Four of us had the $44 Whomp Platter, which is a sampling of all 6 sliced meats, burnt ends, half slab, a bucket of fries, jar o' pickles & two junior nice fixin's.
 My favorite dish on that visit was our appetizer - the lobster deviled eggs.
 The lobster didn't taste "charred" as described in the menu, but it still was very good.
 The fries were good, but neither the pit beans or smoked corn succotash appealed to us.

 We waited 9 months for our second visit and were more "wowed" this time, with our only complaint being that several of the meats were not very warm.
 We tried two combination trays, which let us sample pork ribs, sausage, pulled pork, black angus brisket and burnt ends, between them.
 The classic burnt ends were my favorite and both the sausage and ribs were very good.
-The pulled pork was the only meat which I would avoid the next thing.
+The pulled pork was the only meat which I would avoid the next time.
 Overall, the meats had good flavor from the smoking and rub.
 I felt no need to add sauce to anything but the pulled pork and brisket.

 The trays each came with the choice of a mini "nice fixin" (BBQ pit beans, potato salad, cabbage slaw, carrot raisin slaw, kale-pecorino slaw or smoked corn succotash), but we both selected upgrades - hand cut fries and jalapeno cheesy corn bake.
 The fries were seasoned and good.
 The jalapeño cheesy corn bake was a real treat.
 It is less about corn and more about the cheese and spices than others I have.
 I like the portion which we took with us as a dip for corn chips, more than than as a side dish.